Michael Somare, Papua New Guinea’s 1st prime minister, dies

 He was raised the son of a police officer in the province of East Sepik, which he went on to represent in Parliament.

-“It remains one of a fairly small number of post-colonial states that have maintained an unbroken record of democracy,” May added.
+Australian Prime Minister Scott Morrison said Somare was a “towering figure in the history of Papua New Guinea.”

-Australian Prime Minister Scott Morrison described Somare in a tweet as the “founding father of democratic and independent #PNG and a great friend to Australia. ”
+“As a driving force in the development of Papua New Guinea’s national constitution, and the nation’s first and longest-serving prime minister, Sir Michael has an unparalleled place in the history of Papua New Guinea,” Morrison said.

 On the 30th anniversary of Papuan New Guinea’s independence, Somare said he was generally pleased with his country’s progress.